-At TherapeuticsMD, we combine entrepreneurial spirit, clinical expertise, and business leadership to develop and commercialize health solutions that enable a new standard of care.
-Our solutions range from advanced hormone therapy pharmaceutical products to patient-controlled, long-acting contraceptive.
-We also manufacture and distribute branded and generic prescription prenatal vitamins under the vitaMedMD® and BocaGreenMD® brands.
-Our purposeful and continuous partnership with healthcare professionals and women is at the heart of our strategies for delivering innovative solutions for women at every stage of her life.
-From pregnancy to after menopause, we believe the only way to truly connect with and understand women and their healthcare professionals is to ask questions.
+At TherapeuticsMD, our purposeful and continuous partnership with healthcare professionals and women is at the heart of our strategies for delivering innovative solutions for women.
+From pregnancy to post-menopause, we believe the only way to truly connect with and understand women and their healthcare professionals is to ask questions.

 Healthcare has become increasingly consumer driven.
-Therefore, patients are seeking more information, control, and convenience, which places additional time and financial pressures on physicians, and as a result, physicians are looking for improved ways to provide better service to their patients.
-A recent study by IMS Health Inc. concluded that physicians desire fewer but more encompassing relationships with companies that can provide more valuable information, deliver more relevant services, and better respond to specific needs of their practice and patients.
+Therefore, patients are seeking more information, control, and convenience, which places additional time and financial pressures on health care practitioners, or HCPs, and as a result HCPs are looking for improved ways to provide better service to their patients.
+A study by IMS Health Inc. concluded that HCPs desire fewer but more encompassing relationships with companies that can provide more valuable information, deliver more relevant services, and better respond to specific needs of their practice and patients.
 Our goal is to meet this challenge by focusing on the opportunities in women's health, specifically the OB/GYN market, to provide a better customer experience for physician, payer, pharmacist, and patient through the following means:

-- We will offer physicians a comprehensive product line of women's healthcare products, across women's lifecycles. - Our hormone therapy drugs and drug candidates are designed to use the lowest effective dose. - Our contraceptive product is the only long acting reversible contraceptive option that is patient-controlled and procedure-free. - We believe the attributes of our prenatal vitamins will result in greater consumer acceptance and satisfaction than competitive products while offering the highest quality products, such as Quatrefolic®, FOLMAX®, FePlus®, and pur-DHATM.
-All our prenatal vitamins are gluten-, sugar-, and lactose-free.
+• We offer HCPs a comprehensive product line of women's healthcare products across women's lifecycles.

+- Our hormone therapy pharmaceutical products are designed to respond to both healthcare professional and patient needs in the marketplace low dose, bio-identical and convenience where needed. - Our contraceptive product is the only long-lasting reversible contraceptive option that is patient-controlled and procedure-free. - We believe the attributes of our prenatal vitamins will result in greater consumer acceptance and satisfaction than competitive products while offering the high quality products, such as Quatrefolic®, FOLMAX®, FePlus®, and pur-DHATM.
+All of our prenatal vitamins are gluten-, sugar-, and lactose-free. - We focus on improved patient education, a high level of patient compliance, and a competitive cost of products, which can result in lower cost of care for payers and improved outcomes for patients.